scipr-lab/libsnark/README.md

     the proof attests not just that the NP statement is true, but also that the prover knows why (e.g., knows a valid _qux_).

-These properties are summarized by the _zkSNARK_ acronym, which stands for _Zero-Knowledge Succinct Non-interactive ARgument of Knowledge_ (though zkSNARKs are also knows as
+These properties are summarized by the _zkSNARK_ acronym, which stands for _Zero-Knowledge Succinct Non-interactive ARgument of Knowledge_ (though zkSNARKs are also known as
 _succinct non-interactive computationally-sound zero-knowledge proofs of knowledge_).
 For formal definitions and theoretical discussions about these, see
 \[BCCT12], \[BCIOP13], and the references therein.